vivekFuneesh/VMinimumVertexCover/README.md

          joint-nodes are same.. just like how 2D plane is same from 3rd
 	 dimensional eye.

-This class 5 is the final solution that this author @vivek can give us as of now for this minimum vertex cover game.
+This class 5 is the final solution that this author @vivek can give as of now for this minimum vertex cover game.

+Final Update: after testing, var3, var4, var5 .. all algorithms FAIL for DIMACS and BHOSLIB graphs.. these were tested on few of them like test-cases number 20 and 22.

+Here FAIL means that they are giving slightly more (by 5-6) number of minimum-vertex-cover-set than the one cited on website of DIMACS and BHOSLIB.